gallenc/com619-devops1/workup/session7/README.md

 [Setting up Nginx Webserver with letsencrypt on Docker](https://phoenixnap.com/kb/letsencrypt-docker)

-[Nginx and Let’s Encrypt with Docker in Less Than 5 Minutes](https://pentacent.medium.com/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71) [github project](https://github.com/wmnnd/nginx-certbot) Note: replace docker-compose with docker compose if needed.
+[Nginx and Let’s Encrypt with Docker in Less Than 5 Minutes](https://pentacent.medium.com/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71) [github project](https://github.com/wmnnd/nginx-certbot) (Note: replace `docker-compose` with `docker compose` if needed).

+## Class example
-However, I have personally adoped and adapted a more complex example which allows me to run a script to generate my certificates for multiple   different back ends.
+I have personally adoped and adapted a more complex example which allows me to run a script to generate my certificates for multiple  different back ends.
 This is a fork of an example by [eugene-khyst](https://github.com/eugene-khyst/letsencrypt-docker-compose).
-However my example includes running a jetty server instead of node.js.
+My example includes running a jetty server instead of node.js.

 [com619 letsencrypt-docker-compose](https://github.com/gallenc/letsencrypt-docker-compose/tree/com619-1)
-Note that my example is in the com619-1 branch.
+(Note that my example is in the com619-1 branch).

+THis example will set up nginx and letsencrypt in a docker compose project with a jetty cargo based deployer.
+The example includes a simple jsp app which can be deployed to the server.

+## modifications to jetty and spring-boot examples

 # Setting up letsencrypt